Thursday, November 23, 2023

 5. Shift handover and communications

-Human factors applied to shift handover and communications ensures maintenance tasks and activities are adequately transferred between RSWs or people undertaking maintenance.
+Human factors principles applied to shift handover and communications ensures maintenance tasks and activities are adequately transferred between RSWs or people undertaking maintenance.
 Key aspects to consider include, but are not limited to:

 • adequate tools (e.g. systems, documentation, checklists, work instructions) are used to assist with handover including handover of: